 For Example: Dine at family-owned seafood restaurants in Phang Nga Bay.
 Enjoy authentic flavours while directly contributing to the livelihoods of local fishermen and preserving the culinary heritage.

 Eating in locally owned restaurants also supports the local economy and helps to give you a more authentic experience.
-Not only this, but buying locally can also help to treduce your carbon footprint, reduce traffic and waste.
+Not only this but buying locally can also help to reduce your carbon footprint, reduce traffic and reduce waste.

 Choosing to spend money at locally-owned businesses directly benefits the local economy, supports community development, preserves cultural authenticity, and creates opportunities for meaningful cultural exchanges, contributing to sustainable and inclusive tourism growth.